oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 -   [Types of work related to Oppia projects](#types-of-work-related-to-oppia-projects)
 -   [Selection Criteria](#selection-criteria)

-Oppia is planning to participate in [Google Summer of Code 2022](https://summerofcode.withgoogle.com/)!
-GSoC is a global program which offers an opportunity to discover and work with open source organizations to any non-experienced contributors and especially to post-secondary students.
+Oppia has applied to participate in [Google Summer of Code 2022](https://summerofcode.withgoogle.com/)!
+GSoC is a global program which offers the opportunity to discover and work with open-source organizations to non-experienced contributors and especially to post-secondary students.
 The contributions are supported by a stipend.
-Contributors work closely with one or more mentors from an open source organization in order to implement either a project idea by the organization, or a proposal of their own.
+Contributors work closely with one or more mentors from an open-source organization to implement either a project idea by the organization, or a proposal of their own.

 In order to receive updates about GSoC at Oppia, please subscribe to the [Oppia GSoC Announce](https://groups.google.com/g/oppia-gsoc-announce) mailing list.